-May’s question at FACETS comes for me (Jennifer) at the perfect time.
+May’s question at FACETS comes for me (Jennifer) at the perfect time: How has God changed your perspective about yourself?
 I’ve recently spent extended time in reflection and self-evaluation.
 I recommend we all take that kind of precious quiet time to answer this question.
 Are you up for it?
 (I hope you are!
 And I hope you share links to your own reflections in the comments if you put them out there for the world to see.)

 It’s incredibly difficult to escape my own perspective.
 I know I’d answer this question differently in each age and stage of life, and the responses would be flavored with the season I was steeping in.
 Or—maybe I can see more clearly for just a pair of minutes.
 How is that possible?
 (I’m pretty sure we’ve all got to get out of our own heads in order for it to happen.)

 My first thoughts swirl through my mind.
 My initial perspective was that I hadn’t changed much, at least not in the ways I’d hoped or thought.
 Not all the bad habits were broken.
 Not all the good ones stuck.
 In a bad moment, I might wonder what “new creation in Christ” really means.
 When my mind goes there, I’m halfway home.
 To see things clearly, I need to find truth in the Scriptures!

 So then, if anyone is in Christ, that person is part of the new creation.
 The old things have gone away, and look, new things have arrived!
 2 Corinthians 5:17 CJB

 This translation helped clarify expectations.
 Somehow I thought I should be something of an Extreme Makeover (God edition).
 When my perspective required God to deliver on my perceived promises with a magic wand, there was bound to be trouble!
 Suddenly, there was a broken deal.
 There wasn’t some kind of “new Jen” from what I could see.